Softmod: Xbox 360

 In August 2024, a savegame exploit affecting multiple consoles and generations called TonyHawksProStrcpy was released, which is present in Tony Hawk's American Wasteland for the Xbox 360.
 It can be used to execute unsigned code.
 The Xbox version of the game does not contain the exploit on the Xbox 360.

 In March 2025, a HV exploit called Bad Update was disclosed which affected all dashboards up to and including the latest version (2.0.17559.0 at the time of release).
 This exploit chain uses a savegame exploit as the entry point, granting full control over the console.
 It requires a specially crafted USB flash drive.
 It is a tether exploit meaning it has to be performed every time the console is powered on.
 Unlike the JTAG/RGH hardmod exploits which could only be applied to specific Xbox 360 models, this softmod works on all models.

 In September 2025, an exploit chain called A Bad Avatar was disclosed which is a variant of the Bad Update exploit chain.
-Instead of using a savegame exploit as the entry point, it uses a specially crafted offline Xbox Avatar which grants full control over the console.
+Instead of using a savegame exploit as the entry point, it uses a specially crafted offline Xbox Avatar.
+This was simplified even further with the release of A Bad Avatar HDD which does not require a specially crafted USB flash drive, instead using the internal storage.

+In August 2026, the HV exploit chain Bad Update was updated, giving it a much higher rate of success (~95%) and becoming almost instantaneous to run.
+It can also be ported to the A Bad Avatar exploit chain, and configured to use the internal storage over USB without the need for a fork project.
+These improvements for the Bad Update exploit chain make it comparable to the PS3HEN softmod for the PlayStation 3, becoming a reliable and robust HEN (Homebrew Enabler).